 - Damon Linker, for The New York Times, writes: ‘Mishra detests liberalism and capitalism.
 That much is obvious from his unremittingly polemical prose.
 What is much less clear is what, specifically, he thinks would be preferable.
 But when it comes to a positive program, he has little to offer beyond airy talk.’

-Reading is an investment, and a much deeper at that when one essays issues that Mishra does in this book.
-They need sensitivity and conviction to avoid making it a mockery of someone else.
+Reading is an investment and a much deeper at that when one essays issues that Mishra does in this book.
+They need sensitivity and conviction to avoid making a mockery of someone else.
 What I’d have, much like Malik and Linker, preferred is for Mishra to write something that illuminates his readers on the issues the world is faced with.
 This expectation also comes from a position of an admirer, too, and I believe we need better from Mishra.